Cherreads

 "Deal."

-Lord Roderick Draven stood ten paces back, cloak snapping in the rotor-wash, face carved from a glacier that had learned shame centuries ago.
-The wind couldn't touch him; grief could.
+Lord Roderick Draven stood ten steps back, his cape whipping in the rotor wash, his face like a glacier that had learned shame ages ago.
+The wind couldn't touch him, but sadness could.

-Elara rounded on him, voice a whip of winter.
+Elara spun on him, her voice as sharp as winter.

 "Say something that isn't a death sentence, Roderick, or I swear I'll freeze your heart in your chest and wear it as a pendant."